 - We compare telescopes vs binoculars for stargazing

 The first and most obvious thing to mention is that a monocular is designed for use with one eye, whereas binoculars are designed for use with both eyes.
 While the former features one lens, the latter features two.

 And, because a monocular is constructed using one single tube rather than two, it tends to make for a more lightweight and portable option than a pair of binoculars – especially if worn around the neck for longer periods of time.
 So it could be an alternative option for anyone who likes trekking in the great outdoors.

 However there is a degree of compromise, in that binoculars offer a wider field of view, whereas a monocular provides a narrower field of view similar to a telescope (more on those in our best telescope guide).
 The latter might be useful if you're attempting to more precisely zero in on one particular distant object or subject at distance – say during a game of golf or an archery competition – in effect using the monocular more like a compact spotting scope, or telescope.

-By comparison a pair of binoculars can make it easier for 'twitchers' when birding, the wider field of view making it slightly less tricky to track a bird's skittish movements when it's flitting about unpredictably in all different directions.
+By comparison a pair of binoculars can make it easier for 'twitchers' when birding, the wider field of view making it slightly less tricky to track a bird's skittish movements when it's flitting about unpredictably in all different directions (find our recommendations in our best binoculars for birdwatching buyer's guide).
 For the same reason, binoculars can prove a greater aid when watching sports and will feel more comfortable to use for extended periods of time – such as when watching an afternoon of horse racing, or skiers on the slopes from the relative comfort of a nearby lodge or café – without eye fatigue.

 And unless the binoculars in question have been poorly aligned, they won't give us double vision – known as 'diplopia' – either.
 By contrast, using a monocular for extended periods may cause eye-strain, because the vision of one eye is magnified while the other is not.